 We are working on several projects through which we are demonstrating the Group's expertise.
-One is Shibaura Project, a large-scale, mixed-use development (South Tower: completion scheduled for February 2025; North Tower; completion scheduled for FY2031/3), Under this project, we will develop a total floor space of approximately 550,000 m2, the largest in the Group's history.
+One is Shibaura Project, a large-scale, mixed-use development (South Tower: completion scheduled for February 2025; North Tower: completion scheduled for FY2031/3).
+Under this project, we will develop a total floor space of approximately 550,000 m, the largest in the Group's history.
 Moreover, the overseas expansion of our expertise cultivated in Japan has accelerated, especially in the cities of rapidly growing ASEAN countries.
 Meanwhile, in OKUTAMA TOWN, Tokyo, we own approximately 130 ha of forest.
 With this forest as a basis, we have launched new initiatives aimed at realizing low-carbon buildings via the use of wood materials even as we strive to maintain and restore forest functions.
-Looking ahead, we will strive to build cities-dynamic stages that connect today with tomorrow's possibilities-at home and abroad in a way that accurately
+Looking ahead, we will strive to build cities-dynamic stages that connect today with tomorrow's possibilities-at home and abroad in a way that accurately meets people's needs.

-Established "Nomura Real Estate
+Established "Nomura Real Estate Master Fund" through the merger of 3 REITs